blackberry/Cascades-Samples/README.md

 Way more information over at [http://developer.blackberry.com/cascades/sampleapps](http://developer.blackberry.com/cascades/sampleapps)

+**Bucket List:** One hundred things to do before you kick the bucket.
+A relatively basic list based application, which illustrates the usage of the multi select handler.
+Moreover the application loads and saves data from a JSON file.
+_Use the multiSelectHandler in order to select several list entries at once.
+Add ActionSets and contextActions to a list items.
+Load and save data from a JSON file._

 **Cascades Cookbook:** The Cascades Cookbook shows you various controls and demonstrates their look and feel.
 This sample features two downloads: one written with QML and one with C++.
 Each individual "recipe" is designed for reuse, should you want to use these in your own app.